-To begin, you should get the right fit for your cat as soon as you can- which will require you to take measurements around the chest at the widest area and the neck, just above the shoulders.
+To begin, you should get the right fit for your cat which will require you to take measurements around the chest at the widest area, and the neck, just above the shoulders.
 Don’t forget to take these in both cm and inches, as it’s likely you’ll need to have both to hand in order to work with the sizing guides based online.

 - Gently introduce the harness

 You should allow your cat to first play with their new clothing, which will allow them to mark it with their scent and show them that the harness isn’t something to be feared.
+You can also offer treats during the play session.
 The aim here is to associate the harness with positive memories and experiences.

 - Be patient

-Just like dogs, cats can be trained- all it takes is a little time, energy and tasty treats.
-Don’t pull on your leash and try to make your cat go where you want them to be- this will only make them resent the leash.
+Just like dogs, cats can be trained - all it takes is a little time, energy and tasty cat treats.
+Don’t pull on your leash and try to make your cat go where you want them to be - this will only make them resent the leash.
 Allow them time to explore and simply follow their lead.